-The SBS-modified bitumen membrane sheets are wound into rolls with a cardboard core, packaged with plastic film, and placed on wood pallets for transport to the construction site.
+The SBS-modified bitumen cap sheets are wound into rolls with a cardboard core, packaged with plastic film, and placed on wood pallets for transport to the construction site.
+The panelized SBS-modified bitumen base sheets are packaged with cardboard, plastic film and wood pallets.